isobarbaric/SnapTrack/README.md

-# SnapTrack
+# SnapTrack :chart_with_upwards_trend:
 Welcome to SnapTrack: Your Smart Financial Assistant!

 SnapTrack is a cutting-edge Python CLI tool that combines AWS Rekognition image detection with the intelligence of GPT-3.5.